DIVING INTO THE WRECK:

 DIVING INTO THE WRECK: EXPRESSIVE WRITING

 DIVING INTO THE WRECK began in 2017 as a personal nonfiction narrative workshop, offering critical feedback using the traditional workshop model.
-It ran until 2023 using that model; however, now participants in DIVING INTO THE WRECK groups do not offer critical feedback about the craft of writing, but instead are asked to write freely, using the act of writing as a tool for emotional exploration, personal growth, and healing.
-There’s an option for folks to share what they wrote after the in-session writing time and discussions center on process, not product.
+It ran until 2023 using that model; however, now participants in DIVING INTO THE WRECK: Expressive Writing groups don’t share critical feedback about the craft of writing, but instead are asked to write freely, using the act of writing as a tool for emotional exploration, self-discovery, and healing.
+There’s an option for folks to share what they wrote during the in-session writing time and the group’s discussions center on process, not product.

-Writing from DIVING INTO THE WRECK can be used to develop a creative project, prod one that’s been on the skids, and/or as an adjunct to individual psychotherapy.
+Writing from DIVING INTO THE WRECK: Expressive Writing can be used to develop a creative project, prod one that’s been on the skids, and/or as an adjunct to individual psychotherapy.

 What will the writing prompts be like?